 The goal of the Enemies of Man is simple: to kill the civilians and wounded soldiers before they can be evacuated.
 The Enemies of Man gain a Mission point for every civilian or wounded soldier that they kill.

-Eldar also gain Mission points by killing civilians and wounded soldiers, since such killing frustrates the goals of both the Imperium and the Enemies of Man (Orks, Chaos, and Tyranids don’t want the civilians to die; they want to kill them.)

 4.1.1.
 Moving Civilians and Wounded Soldiers

 The Imperium team can move a poker chip representing civilians and wounded soldiers up to 9” per turn.
 This assumes the civilians are running full out to seek shelter.
 Alternatively, an Imperium player may attach the chip to a unit of his forces by placing the chip under a model in that unit.
 Attached chips move the same distance as the Imperial unit it is attached to, but in this case the unit may not move more than 9” unless it is a transport and cannot charge while the chip is attached.
 For transports, chips occupy the same amount of space in the transport as the number of civilians or wounded soldiers represented by the chip.